 With the above summarized properties in mind, we assign $\alpha = 0.1$.
 The latter provides a sufficient phase lead $\varphi_L \approx 55$ deg at $\omega_{\max(\varphi)}$ frequency.
 For deciding $\omega_{\max(\varphi)}$ of the Lead-compensator, recall the determined corner frequency $1/T_i$ of the PI controller, and the fact that its phase advance saturates over one decade in frequency range.
 In order to increase and further extend the overall phase advance, another half-decade of an effective frequency range of the Lead-compensator can also be used.
 This results in the suggested $\omega_{\max(\varphi)} = 10^{1.5} / T_i$.
 In order to not affect the overall loop gain at lower frequencies and, thus, not impair the already tuned PI-controller, the Lead-gain is set to $K_L = 1$.
-Summarizing the above mentioned steps of the Lead-compensator tuning, the latter results in
+Summarizing the above mentioned steps of the Lead-compensator tuning, this results in

-An exemplary exposition of the loop transfer function with and without the Lead-compensator, i.e. $C(j\omega)L(j\omega)G(j\omega)$ and $C(j\omega)G(j\omega)$ respectively, is shown in Fig. \ref{Fig:4}.
-Note that both the PI-controller $C(s)$ and the Lead-compensator $L(s)$ are designed according to the tuning procedure introduced above.
-A modeled plant transfer function $G(s)$ of the recent experimental system (see \cite{ruderman2022motion,ruderman2025loop}) is used here only for the sake of a numerical emulation of the dynamic process.
+An exemplary exposition of the loop transfer functions without and with the designed Lead-compensator, i.e. $C(j\omega)G(j\omega)$ and $C(j\omega)L(j\omega)G(j\omega)$ respectively, are shown in Fig. \ref{Fig:4}.
+We emphasize that both the PI-controller $C(s)$ and the Lead-compensator $L(s)$ are designed exactly following the tuning procedure introduced above.
+The modeled plant transfer function $G(s)$ of the experimental system in use (see \cite{ruderman2022motion,ruderman2025loop}) is only for the sake of the numerical emulation and exposition.